xransum/blog/_drafts/2026-03-07-python-basics.md

   alt: null
 ---

+{% include embed/python-training/pyscript-loader.html %}

 ## Overview

 Now that you've got Python installed, it's time to actually learn the language.
 This post covers the fundamentals you'll use in pretty much every Python program you ever write.
-Nothing too crazy yet — just the building blocks.
+Nothing too crazy yet -- just the building blocks.

 ## Variables & Data Types

 Variables are how your program remembers things.
 You give a value a name, and from that point on you can use that name anywhere in your code.
-Python figures out the type on its own — you don't have to tell it.
+Python figures out the type on its own -- you don't have to tell it.

 ```python
 name = "Alice"